unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 Even though the posts are hidden, those who know the URL will still have access to the pages (but not the protected content).

+= Show Password Protected Content in RSS Feeds =
+Even though you choose to show password protected content in RSS, a password form will display instead of its actual content by default.
+With PPWP plugin, you're able to show all protected content in RSS feeds.
+There is also an option to make your RSS feeds public even if your site is hidden.

+= Show Password Protected Post Excerpt =
+Many WordPress themes hide the post excerpt and featured image of password protected content by default.
+Enable this option to show excerpt of your password protect posts.

 > #### Pro Version
 > Our [Pro version](https://passwordprotectwp.com/features/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=password-protect-page-lite&utm_content=premium-after-pro-heading) offers many more advanced features:
 >